MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/MsiPackage/MsiPackage.md

 ### Version

 The version number of the MSI package.
-This property is not configurable.

 ```
 Type: System.String